-The school believes that all employees should work in an environment in which everyone is treated with dignity and respect.
+The School believes that all Employees should work in an environment in which everyone is treated with dignity and respect.

-The school expects all employees to comply with its policies and procedures and treat colleagues and stakeholders with dignity and respect.
+The School expects all Employees to comply with its policies and procedures and treat colleagues and stakeholders with dignity and respect.

-The school acknowledges its duty of care towards employees and is committed to providing a working environment in which employees are free from acts of bullying, harassment and sexual harassment.
+The School acknowledges its duty of care towards Employees and is committed to providing a working environment in which Employees are free from acts of bullying and harassment.

-The school recognises that employees should be able to raise a complaint if they are treated in a manner which they believe constitutes harassment, sexual harassment or bullying.
+The School recognises that Employees should be able to raise a complaint if they are treated in a manner which they believe constitutes harassment or bullying.
 This policy provides a framework in which such concerns can be raised.

-The school will treat all complaints seriously and seek to address them promptly, fairly and consistently with the aim of ensuring that any conduct found to constitute bullying, harassment and sexual harassment ceases and is not repeated.
+The School will treat all complaints seriously and seek to address them promptly, fairly and consistently with the aim of ensuring that any conduct found to constitute bullying and harassment ceases and is not repeated.